pmilet/playback/README.md

 # Asp.Net Core Playback
 an Asp.Net Core middleware library that simplifies the recording and playback of HTTP requests and responses.
-Suitable for reproducing user interactions in automated tests suites or for reproducing production issues in your development environment.
+Suitable for reproducing user interactions in automated tests or for reproducing production issues in the development environment.

 ## Two usage scenarios
-1. Record  Api incoming requests and ougoing responses to reproduce them in order to test you Api code in isolation.
+1. Record  Api incoming requests and outgoing responses in order to reproduce for testing or troubleshooting.
-2. Fake Api responses by implementing and registering a simple Fake Factory class in order to design your Api interface in quick iterations.
+2. Fake Api responses in order to quickly design your rest api interface .

-For example we could save all our user Api interactions in production and replay them in a local environment to quickly troubleshoot issues.

-When the X-Playback-Mode header is set to Record the request is saved to a remote storage ( only blob storage available for the moment) and then a X-Playback-Id reponse header is returned to be used for replay.
+When the X-Playback-Mode header is set to Record the request is saved to a remote storage (remote blob or local file storage available for the moment) and then a X-Playback-Id reponse header is returned that should be used for replay.

-To replay a recorded request set the X-Playback-Mode request header to Playback and X.Playback-Id request header to the value returned in the record step.
+To replay a recorded request set the X-Playback-Mode request header to Playback mode and X.Playback-Id request header to the value returned in the previous step.

-When the X-Playback-Mode is set to Fake fake responses can be returned.
-The faked responses are codified in a fake factory class you should implement and register.
+When the X-Playback-Mode is set to Fake fake responses will be returned.
+The faked responses are codified in a fake factory class you should implement and explicitly register.

-There is also the possibility to capture any Api outgoing request responses in order to test the Api in total isolation.
+There is also the possibility to capture the responses of any outgoing Api request in order to test the Api in total isolation.
-For that you could use the IPlaybackContext interface into your outgoing service proxies ( by injecting the IPlaybackContext into their  constructors ).
-This interface provides methods for saving and replaying the outgoing call responses and associate it to a Api playbackid.
+Use the IPlaybackContext interface into your outgoing service proxies ( by injecting the IPlaybackContext into the  constructors ).
+This interface provides methods for saving and replaying the responses from outgoing calls ( and correlate to the Api playback-id).

-## Use case 1 : has a developer i want to record api requests in order to be able to replay them
+## Use case 1 : has a developer i want to record api requests in order to be able to replay them.
- using a simple playback identifier.

- In you web api project add a reference to nuget package pmilet.Playback
+ In you web api project install pmilet.Playback package: Install-Package pmilet.Playback -Version 1.0.6

  Configure your Startup class